dustinpfister/blog_posts/_posts/statistics-experimental-design.md

 <!-- more -->

-## 1 - Mu first attempt as Experimental design in Statistics
+## 1 - My first attempt as Experimental design in Statistics

 So then this will be my first attempt at Experimental design in statstics where I would like to work out some kind of experament that might help me make better choices when it comes to what I choose to write about with this website.
 My time is valubule to me and I want to write about things that are worth an inverment of my time.
 There is just wriring about things purly for the intresnuc value of doing so, and with many catagories on this site that is more or less the only thing that continues to drive me forward.
 However for the sake of the subject matter of this post I should make this about just simply getting more traffic, so it would be a good idea to have some way to go about indexing posts, and whole cataories of content by some kind of metric that will show me what is working well, and what is not working so well when it comes to writijng for the sake of gaining orgainic traffic.